Reserving the System

 The following bits of data are required:

 Broadcasting requires Livestream Producer.
-Download Livestream Producer: https://livestream.com/producer
+Download Livestream Producer for free: https://livestream.com/producer

 *The audio mixing pane exposed.